Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 Eduardo B. Royes - Jefferies LLC

-So thinking about your fleet now, obviously, you guys cut the number of floaters, I guess, the uncommitted floaters in half, right, sort of taking a bigger picture view on recognizing the North Sea rigs or I guess the North Sea rigs and some of those other floaters wouldn't go back to work.
-At the same time you got the – on the other end of the spectrum, you've got the Floating Factory like you said sort of from concept to being on paper.
-I guess, if I think about your overall fleet view and go somewhere in between that at the sort of half dozen rigs you guys have retained, may there be some opportunities to spend small dollar figures, not a new rig, but at the same time bringing some of these rigs back and making them a little bit more diversified with smaller tens of millions dollars or $50 million of upgrades.
-I'm just wondering about sort of your – you guys like to focus on the niche assets and sort of the ability to differentiate some of those rigs that you've retained that are still cold stacked, and maybe that's where you spend some money to bring those things back out.
+So, thinking about your fleet now, obviously, you guys cut the number of floaters, I guess, the uncommitted floaters in half, right, sort of taking a bigger picture view on recognizing the North Sea rigs, or I guess the North Sea rigs and some of those other floaters won't go back to work.
+At the same time, you got the – on the other end of the spectrum, you've got the Floating Factory, like you said, sort of from concept to being on paper.
+I guess if I think about your overall fleet view and go somewhere in between that, at the sort of half dozen rigs you guys have retained, may there be some opportunities to spend small dollar figures, not a new rig, but at the same time, bringing some of these rigs back and making them a little bit more diversified with smaller, tens of million dollars or $50 million of upgrades?

+I'm just wondering about sort of your – you guys like to focus on the niche assets and sort of the ability to differentiate some of those rigs that you've retained that are still cold stacked, and maybe that's where you spend some money, to bring those things back out.
 Are there unique opportunities there to make them maybe just a little bit more marketable, I guess?

 Marc Edwards - Diamond Offshore Drilling, Inc.

 Yeah, sure.
 I mean, it's a good question.
 Naturally, as we're looking at our fleet moving forward, we're very comfortable in the diversity of the fleet.
 I said in my scripted comments here that the sixth-generation drillships is the one that is perhaps best described as being oversupplied.
-So over the last seven or so years, again, as I mentioned in my scripted comments, we've invested over $6 billion in the fleet, that's spread out through new-builds, but also includes upgrades to various semis, the Apex, the Onyx, the Confidence and so on.
+So, over the last seven or so years, again, as I mentioned in my scripted comments, we've invested over $6 billion in the fleet, that's spread out through new-builds, but also includes upgrades to various semis, the Apex, the Onyx, the Confidence and so on.
 And so what we're doing is we're actually updating our fleet, we're bringing it up to spec in terms of technology, but we're also differentiating it.

 And moving forward, it's not just a case of saying, no, we're not going to upgrade, or we're not going to continue to upgrade the assets that we've got in place.
 For example, we'll be – just to throw some examples out there, we're looking at putting offline capability on the Apex, upgrading the drilling package of the Black ship (30:30) moving forward.
 So, we will continue to invest on what is smaller amounts on the fleet itself.
 So when we say we're scrapping these five assets, that's not to suggest that we won't invest in the fleet that we've currently got.
 That will be a standard for cost moving forward.